-Time is on our side, but we need to use it wisely.
-Gabrielle Jackson, President and Millennial Strategist at The Millennial Solution, shared with me, “We think things are just ‘going to happen’ whether it’s a raise at work, fulfillment in relationships, or even that pile of laundry we’ve been putting off.
-You can’t procrastinate on your own life.
+Time is a precious commodity that we need to use carefully.
+As Gabrielle Jackson, President and Millennial Strategist at The Millennial Solution shared with me, “We think things are just ‘going to happen’ whether it’s a raise at work, fulfillment in relationships, or even that pile of laundry we’ve been putting off.
+You can’t procrastinate in your own life.
 Your 20’s are your time to take risks and start a business, learn a new language, try a different career and build the life that you want.
 Show up for your own success.
 When you hit 30, you won’t be wondering where your 20’s went, you will be excited about where your 30’s will go.”
-Although it may seem like a commodity to be enjoyed, the time in your 20s will quickly fly by and you’ll be grateful for taking time to think through the decisions you make.
+Your 20s are a time to be enjoyed, but they’ll fly by before you know it.
+You’ll be grateful for taking the time to think through your decisions now.

-Although we still have a ways to go, women have more possibilities at their disposal than ever before.
-Because of that, women with vision “want it all.”
+Women have more opportunities available to them than in the past, which has led some women to develop multiple passions.
 While it’s great and permissible to have multiple passions, make concrete choices that help you wind up where you want to be.
-As career coach and author of The Brazen Careerist, Penelope Trunk told me, “To make sure you have attainable goals, identify a woman older than 35 who you want to be.
+As a career coach and author of The Brazen Careerist, Penelope Trunk told me, “To make sure you have attainable goals, identify a woman older than 35 who you want to be.
 Make sure you’re close enough to her to know what her personal life is like.
 It’s a package.
 Then look at the sacrifices that person made to get where she is.
 Decide if you want to make those sacrifices as well.
 If not, then pick another role model.
 Don’t let yourself go through your 20s with no idea where you want to end up.”

-As women, we receive so many messages daily about who we should be, how we should look, and what we should do, through advertising, media, and even our friends.
-Our 20s are the time to answer the questions, “What do I believe and value?
+We get inundated with messages every day about who we’re supposed to be, what we should look like, and what we ought to do from advertising, the media, and even our friends.
+Our 20s are when we figure out the answers to those questions, “What do I believe and value?
 How do I want to be remembered?
 What will be my legacy?”
 As CEO and Founder of SHE Global Media and SHE Summit, Claudia Chan shared with me, “Start developing and defining the values you want to base your life on.
 They can be about the kind of relationships you want to have and nurture, to what’s required in the professional opportunities you take, to qualities you want to strengthen.”

-For the first job or two out of college, it can be thrilling to get a real paycheck and instantly dream of the next swanky bar, restaurant, or chic outfit to spend it on.
-Budgeting is a real skill, and you want the zeros in your bank account to come after another number, not be the only number.
-Saving money gives you financial freedom to leave a job if necessary, start a side hustle, take a dream vacation (you can!), or plan for retirement (no, seriously.)
-As Rebecca Jackson, COO of GoGirl Finance, shared with me, “Saving for the future can feel like you’re restricting yourself, but alongside putting funds into a 401k or an IRA (and please do that), consider saving money as a gift to your future self for dreams that are unknown.
+When you first start working after college, it can be exciting to get a real paycheck and immediately spend it on things you want.
+Budgeting is a skill, and you want there to be more than one zero in your bank account.
+Saving money gives you the financial freedom to leave a job if necessary, take a dream vacation (you can!), or plan for retirement.
+As Rebecca Jackson, COO of GoGirl Finance shared with me: “Saving for the future can feel like you’re restricting yourself, but alongside putting funds into a 401k or an IRA (and please do that), consider saving money as a gift to your future self for dreams that are unknown.
 Savings can be the means by which they unfold.”

-In big cities, the first question upon meeting someone is often, “what do you do?” making it easy to define our success and value by our job title or paycheck.
-In reality, we have purpose and value for our own sake, apart from our padded resumé and stack of degrees.
-Amanda Slavin, CEO and Founder of Catalyst Creativ, sympathized with me, “It’s easy to rush through life to get as much as you can as quickly as possible.
+I often meet people in big cities who ask me “what do you do?”, as if our success and value can be defined by our occupation or salary.
+However, we all have inherent purpose and value that exists separate from any job title or degree.
+Amanda Slavin, CEO, and Founder of Catalyst Creativ, completely understood this concept when I spoke to her about it, she said, “It’s easy to rush through life to get as much as you can as quickly as possible.
 We like to push ourselves to the limit, throw ourselves in the fire, and never think we’re never going to get burnt.
 But we do.
 Instead, think about the fact that you’re more than your job.
 You’re a multifaceted person.
 Slow down, breathe, and take the time to realize you can create your own happiness in your life, and that doesn’t just mean in your job.”

-When you see your friends bragging about their 100 hour work week followed by a bedtime reading of Moby Dick like it’s a badge of honor, don’t imitate them.
-Sure, it’s great to hustle, but you should rely more on your internal compass and limitations than on external expectations.
+When you see your friends bragging about working 100 hours a week and then claiming they read Moby Dick before bed as some sort of honor, don’t try to copy them.
+Sure, it’s admirable to work hard, but you should go off of how you feel and what you’re capable of rather than succumbing to outside pressure.
 New York Correspondent for E!
-News Alicia Quarles is no stranger to the fastpaced lifestyle, but she said, “So many people in their 20s are in a hurry to get to where they want to be: graduated, established, promoted, in love.
+News Alicia Quarles is familiar with living life in the fast lane, but she said: “So many people in their 20s are in a hurry to get to where they want to be: graduated, established, promoted, in love.
 Your 20s are a time where it’s ok to make mistakes as long as you learn from them.
 Don’t be in a rush to be who you’re going to be.
 Just enjoy being who you are.”

-Want to learn more about your personality as a Millennial?
-Check out Sally Hogshead on Office Hours!
+If you’re a Millennial and want to learn more about your personality, make sure to tune into Sally Hogshead on Office Hours!